vesoft-inc/nebula/docs/get-started.md

 nebula>
 ```

-Before query the dataset, you should switch to an existed graph space.
+Before query the dataset, you should switch to an existing graph space.

 ```
 nebula> use space nba